-Frankie Hi Eve, Welcome to Chicks, Rogues and Scandals!
+Frankie Hi Denise, Welcome to Chicks, Rogues and Scandals!
 Thank you for taking the time to chat with me today.

-Frankie It’s a pleasure!
-Firstly, what five words would you use to describe yourself?
+Frankie Firstly what five word’s would you use to describe yourself?

 Frankie If you could take a holiday in any era and place, When and where would it be?
 And Why?

-Frankie That is perfect, and something I totally agree with.
-If you could have one of your books made into a film, which book would it be and who would play your lead character’s?
+Frankie Haha!
+So true, which is why I read historicals 😊 If you could have one of your books made into a film, which book would it be and who would play your lead character’s?

-Frankie Oooh!!
-Sounds good, Out of all your work, who is your favourite character and why?
+Frankie That sounds brilliant, and it would be a film that I would love to see.
+Out of all your work, who is your favourite character and why?